FAIRChemistry/IRAnalysis/specifications/iranalysis.md

 - __name__
   - Type: string
   - Description: A descriptive name for the overarching experiment.
+- varied_parameter
+  - Type: string
+  - Description: Parameter that was varied between measurements.
-- sample_preparation
+- static_parameters
-  - Type: SamplePreparation
+  - Type: Parameters
-  - Description: Synthesis and preparation parameters
+  - Description: Parameter object with attributes that do not change during the experiment or measurement series.
 - measurements
   - Type: Measurement[]
   - Description: Each single measurement is contained in one `measurement` object.